 If parents need to meet with the Hostel Superintendent for any reason, they can arrange to do so by appointment between 12:10 and 13:10 on Fridays.
 Any meetings will take place in the Superintendent's hostel office.

-For one hour, between 18:30 and 19:30, junior boarding students undertake a homework period supervised by hostel prefects.
+For one hour, between 18:30 and 19:30, junior boarding students undertake a homework period supervised by hostel prefects at the main school.
 This is in addition to their afternoon prep sessions.
 Senior boarding students are allowed to work in their own rooms.

 Exeats And Weekend Leave

-Girls' College policy towards boarders are that they are allowed to be taken off school premises every weekend.
-All boarders who wish to leave for the weekend must be booked for weekend leave any time from Monday through to Thursday between 9:00am and 12:00pm, but no later than 12:15pm Thursday afternoon.
+Boarders are allowed to be taken off school premises every weekend, subject to compulsory school commitments, if they wish.
+All boarders who would like to leave for the weekend must be registered for weekend leave any time from Monday through to Thursday between 9:00am and 12:00pm, but no later than 12:15pm Thursday afternoon of the week prior to the leave.
 Failure to do so may preclude the boarding student from being allowed to leave.
-Boarding students are not permited to leave with anyone other than parents or persons specifically designated to do so on the student's visiting list.
-The person or persons, who must be an adult, booking the student out must sign the pupil out and back in.
-This person or persons then assumes total responsibilty for the student until they are book back in.
-If a student will be traveling on public transport for weekend leave, they are allowed to sign themselves out.
-Girls' College allows boarding students to book back in on Monday morning by no later than 7:00am, however if this is abused, students will lose this privledge and must book back in by 5:00pm Sunday afternoon.
-Boarding students leaving for the weekend must book out in uniform and return in uniform, including those using public transport.
+Boarding students are not permitted to leave with anyone other than parents or any other adult persons specifically designated to do so on the student's visiting list.
+The person, or persons, booking the student out must sign the pupil out and back in at the end of the leave in the Hostel Register.
+This person, or persons, then assumes total responsibility for the student until they are signed back in to the school hostel.
+If a student will be traveling on public transport for weekend leave, they are allowed to sign themselves out with the written permission of the parent or guardian.
+Girls' College allows boarding students to be signed back in on Monday morning by no later than 7:00am, however if this is abused, students will lose this privilege and must sign back in by 5:00pm Sunday afternoon.
+Boarding students leaving for the weekend must sign out and return in uniform, including those using public transport.

 If a boarding student has any sporting, cultural or academic commitments over a weekend these taken precedence over any exeat or weekend leave arrangements.
 In addition Girls' College requires every student to attend two or three school events every term which also take precedence.